U.S. Supreme Court allows consumers to pursue App Store antitrust suit against Apple

 Published Monday, May 13, 2019 12:55PM EDT

-That was enough to persuade that at this early stage of the legal fight, the lawsuit can continue, he said.

-Justice Neil Gorsuch, Trump's other pick, wrote a dissent for four conservative justices.
-The consumers' complaint against Apple is the kind of case earlier high court rulings said was not allowed under federal laws that prohibit unfair control of a market, Gorsuch wrote.
+In those cases, Apple charges a commission of 30%, a practice that the lawsuit contends unfairly drives up the price for the apps.
+Justice Brett Kavanaugh wrote the majority opinion that agreed the antitrust lawsuit can move forward in a lower court.

+The court's four liberal justices joined Kavanaugh, one of President Donald Trump's two high court appointees, to reject a plea from Apple to end the lawsuit at this early stage.
+The decision did not involve the merits of the suit.

-Apple had argued it's merely a pipeline between app developers and consumers, and that iPhone users have no claims against Apple under antitrust law.
+Apple argues it's merely a pipeline between app developers and consumers, and that iPhone users have no claims against Apple under antitrust law and a 1977 Supreme Court decision.
+Tens of thousands of developers create the software and set the price, Apple says.

-The suit could force Apple to cut the commission it charges software developers.
-A judge could triple the compensation to consumers under antitrust law if Apple ultimately loses the suit.
+"We're confident we will prevail when the facts are presented and that the App Store is not a monopoly by any metric," Apple said in statement issued in response to Monday's ruling.
+The lawsuit could take years to wind to its conclusion.

+But Kavanaugh stressed in his opinion that Apple's commissions also may affect consumers, as well as app developers.

 There has been exponential growth in the availability of apps since Apple created the App Store in 2008 with 500 choices.